-The first ever Boolermaker at the Utica Zoo is the event that shows our youth "getting fit isn't scary".
-This Halloween themed fun run is 100 % free and a part of the Boilermaker Urban Initiative.
+The Boolermaker at the Utica Zoo is the event that shows our youth "getting fit isn't scary".
+This Halloween themed fun run is 100 % free as a part of the Boilermaker Urban Initiative.
 There are distances for all ages and abilities between the ages of 4-12.

 Boolermaker Do's and Don'ts